reddio-com/doc/docs/guide/getting-started/mint-nfts-on-layer-2.md

     };
     ```

-- [Recommended] You can go to the Reddio demo application to see your `stark_key` pairs.
+- [Recommended] You can go to the Reddio demo to retrieve your `stark_key` pairs.
     - 1. Go to [https://demos.reddio.com/](https://demos.reddio.com/) and login in with your MetaMask.
     - 2. Open the developer tools or console on your browser.
 You will see two lines on your console.
 The first line is `stark_key`.
 The second line is `stark_private_key`.
 <p align="center">
   <img src="/mintNFT3.png"/>
 </p>

 - You can simply go to [https://api.reddio.com/v1/wallets](https://api.reddio.com/v1/wallets).
-A random stark_key and stark_private_key will be provided for you.
+A random `stark_key` and `stark_private_key` will be provided for you.
 Details can be found [here](https://docs.reddio.com/guide/api-reference/utils.html#get-stark-wallets).

 ## Grab your API key